deathraygames/master-of-13k-suns/README.md

 ## Play

-* Latest build on the `main` branch: https://deathraygames.github.io/master-of-13k-suns/dist/
+* Latest build on the `main` branch: https://deathraygames.github.io/master-of-13k-suns/dist/ (this is the best version)

 ## JS13k